-The university allocates by default Welsh speaking personal tutors to all Welsh speaking students.
-When it is not possible to allocate a tutor from the same department then a tutor from the same academic school is provided.
+The University allocate Welsh speaking personal tutors to all Welsh speaking students by default.
+If it is not possible to allocate a tutor from the relevant academic school, then a tutor from another school is provided.

 Policy Making Standards

 Policy Decisions (Standards 94 - 96)